qanhnn12/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/Solution/C. Campaigns Analysis.md

 ### Solution
 Since the number of users received impressions was higher than those who not received impressions, the total views, total cart adds and total purchases of the prior group are definitely higher than the latter.
-Therefore in this case, I compare the average rate between two groups (instead of the total) to see if running ads could increase the number of `views`, `cart_adds`, and `purchases`.
+Therefore, in this case, I compare the average rate between two groups (instead of the total) to see if running ads could increase the number of `views`, `cart_adds`, and `purchases`.

 #### 1. Calculate the number of users in each group